JimmyWoodhouse/KeyValues2Parser/KeyValues2Parser/README.md

 A library for parsing through kv2 files.

-For parsing VMAP files for example, you will need to decode the file to a kv2 format first, using 'dmxconvert.exe' (this is provided by Valve).
+There is no need to decode a file to kv2 format first, as this package does this for you.
 Tested with Counter-Strike 2 VMAP files only.

 Data should be retrieved by calling the GetParsedVMapData() method in ParsedVMapDataGatherer.cs.